clintatelier/digital_ocean_manager/README.md

    - Guide you through generating a DigitalOcean API token
    - Create a single DigitalOcean droplet
    - Set up the droplet with necessary software (Python, Node.js, PHP, Apache, MySQL)
+   - Install and configure DigitalOcean monitoring and management tools
    - Install a virtual environment management script on the droplet

 4. Activate the virtual environment: